 4) Ding fire (H4)

-Yin fire represents smaller versions of fire, and flames that are more controlled.
+Ding fire is yin fire which represents smaller versions of fire, and flames that are more controlled.

 For example, candles and smothering fireplaces that serve the needs of one person or a household.